Ian Happ Player Props: Cubs vs. Reds

 Ian Happ At The Plate (2022)

-- Happ picked up an RBI in 32.3% of his games last year (51 of 158), with two or more RBIs in 15 of those games (9.5%).
+- Happ drove in a run in 51 of 158 games last season (32.3%), including 15 occasions when he drove in multiple runs (9.5%).
 He had three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.